HSBC blocking of Hong Konger pensions matter of 'deep concern', say US, UK lawmakers

-LONDON : Two influential lawmakers in the United States and Britain accused HSBC on Friday of contributing to the oppression of people in Hong Kong by thwarting their attempts to access pension funds in order to emigrate.
+LONDON: Two influential lawmakers in the United States and Britain accused HSBC on Friday (Jun 30) of contributing to the oppression of people in Hong Kong by thwarting their attempts to access pension funds in order to emigrate.

 The intervention piles further pressure on HSBC, which has attracted criticism for allegedly mistreating customers who have fled Hong Kong in the wake of China's anti-democracy crackdown, against a backdrop of rising geopolitical tensions.

-Mike Gallagher, chair of a U.S. Congress select committee on China, and Alicia Kearns, chair of Britain's Foreign Affairs select committee, said they had "deep concern" about HSBC's conduct in a letter to HSBC CEO Noel Quinn dated June 30 and seen by Reuters.
+Mike Gallagher, chair of a US Congress select committee on China, and Alicia Kearns, chair of Britain's Foreign Affairs select committee, said they had "deep concern" about HSBC's conduct in a letter to HSBC CEO Noel Quinn dated Jun 30 and seen by Reuters.

 The lawmakers accused HSBC of declining applications from Hong Kong residents who hold British National Overseas (BNO) passports for early withdrawals of funds from the island's Mandatory Provident Fund (MPF) scheme before emigrating.